shivamrkparashar/pyCOSMOS/README.md

 ## Inputs
 1. *vpspts file from Zeo++ pore size distribution calculation
-2. Number of pore types
+2. Number of pore types.
+(If you don't know this, run this code with guess value of 1, 2, and 3 in this order)

 ## Outputs
 1. pore_type_matrix_with_cluster_labels.csv